 Everything goes back to Facebook and Google which have emerged as top publishers without budgets for contents.
 Any digital business that does not examine how Google and Facebook will affect it does not have a comprehensive strategy.
 What happened to Mashable will keep happening.
 Gizmodo has since sold to Univision which added six to help it has scale to command ads.
-You just wonder how this transduction process from the physical world to digital will play out in ten years, even for the digital natives.----Hire me to speak in your event, program or company
+You just wonder how this transduction process from the physical world to digital will play out in ten years, even for the digital natives.

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).

 -- We offer Advisory Services (tech, strategy & Africa).